kawa1214/import-lint/README.md

 - target: Define the file paths of the targets to be restricted using glob patterns.
 - from: Define the paths that are not allowed to be used in imports using glob patterns.
-- target_except: Define the exception paths for the target using glob patterns.
-- from_except: Define the exception paths for the 'from' rule using glob patterns.
+- except: Define the exception paths for the 'from' rule using glob patterns.

 Example of `analysis_options.yaml`